gradle/gradle/design-docs/jdk9-support.md

 - Consuming source is recompiled when API class is changed.
 - Consuming source is not recompiled when non-API class changes.

-## Story: Consuming Java source is not recompiled when specification of API of a library has not changed
+## Story: Consuming Java source is not recompiled when signature (ABI) of a library has not changed

-AKA: API classes can reference non-API classes of the same library
+AKA: API classes can reference non-API classes of the same library and adding a private method to the an API class should not trigger recompilation of consuming sources.

-Produce a stubbed API jar instead of an API jar.
+Produce a stubbed API jar instead of an API jar by generating stub classes using an ASM based API class stub generator.

-- Replace the API jar generator input from a list of packages to the `ApiSpec` class (if this has not already been done).
-- Generate stub classes in the API jar using the API class stub generator.

 ### Implementation